Skip to main content

 Tigers have very strong hind legs.
 If they push off while running, they can jump 16-20 feet (5-6 meters).

-There are six sub-species.
+There are six subspecies.
+Most of them are considered vulnerable or even threatened by extinction.
 The Bali tiger, the Javan tiger, and the Caspian tiger are no longer included in this list as they unfortunately became extinct between 1940 and 1970.

 Siberian tiger (Amur tiger)